 Darjeeling Green Tea | Assam Green Tea | Nepal Green Tea | Nilgiri Green Tea | Kangra Green Tea | North-East India Green Tea | Chamomile Tea | Lemon Tea | Organic Green Tea | Iced Green Tea | Jasmine Green Tea | Ginger Green Tea | Mint Green Tea | Green Tea Flavours | Best Green Tea Bags | First Flush Green Tea | Second Flush Green Tea | Autumn Flush Green Tea | Winter Flush Green Tea

 Green tea is the least oxidized or processed tea type.
 It is made from young tea leaves plucked towards the close of the flush or harvest season, after the production of white, oolong, and black teas.
-Although this tea originated in China, it is now widely produced in almost every tea growing region of the world.
+Although green teas are made from the Camellia sinensis leaves it does not undergo the same withering and oxidation process used to make oolong teas and black teas.
+While this tea originated in China, it is now widely produced in almost every tea growing region of the world.
 Fresh and organic green teas hold the most benefits.

 Fresh loose leaf green teas are the favourites among fitness enthusiasts.
 Along with White tea, it is among the least oxidized of all teas.
 So, the best green teas have high antioxidants and are low in caffeine, in contrast to the high caffeine Black tea.
 The catechins and antioxidants in green tea leaves boost metabolism and act as anti-ageing agents helping you keep in shape.
 Numerous recent studies have demonstrated that the aqueous extract of green tea polyphenols contains antimutagenic, antidiabetic, antibacterial, anti-inflammatory, and hypocholesterolemic properties.